Andrea Dovizioso: Yamaha Motor Racing test (2024–)

 Dovizioso again tried out a MotoGP motorbike in a private test at the Misano Circuit on 20–21 August 2024.
 He was officially appointed by Yamaha as a substitute test rider, replacing Cal Crutchlow who was absent due to injury.

 In 2025, Dovizioso was called as a test racer by Yamaha to add to their racers on the track in Sepang test.
 Dovizioso's reappearance at Yamaha comes after he spent time testing their YZR-M1 in the second half of last season, replacing the injured Cal Crutchlow.

-In 19 June 2025, Dovizioso signed a new contract with Yamaha as a test rider until 2027.
+On 19 June 2025, Dovizioso signed a new contract with Yamaha as a test rider until 2027.
 Not only that, he also took on a new role as Rider Performance Advisor, a strategic position to analyze the performance of Yamaha's main riders and convey it to team engineers.
-Previously, Dovisiono had taken part in Yamaha's V4 engine project and had tested the new prototype in a private test at the Catalunya Circuit some time ago.
+Previously, Dovizioso had taken part in Yamaha's V4 engine project and had tested the new prototype in a private test at the Catalunya Circuit some time ago.

 Auto racing career

 Dovizioso made his debut in auto racing when he participated in 2016 Lamborghini Super Trofeo at Circuit Ricardo Tormo round, driving a Lamborghini Huracán.
-He finished 4th in the first race in the Pro-Am class and won the second race.
+He finished fourth in the first race in the Pro-Am class and won the second race.

 It was announced in May 2019 that Dovizioso would take part in the Misano round of the 2019 DTM championship, driving an Audi RS5 Turbo DTM for W Racing Team (WRT).
 He raced as a substitute driver for Pietro Fittipaldi, who was briefly loaned to Team Rosberg from WRT as Jamie Green was absent due to appendicitis recovery.
 He qualified 15th for the first race and finished 12th, and started from 14th to finish 15th in the second race.